 The transition from the Cropland State (3) to the Post-Cropland State (4) occurs with the cessation of cultivation.
-The site may also be seeded to perennial forage species.
-Such seedings may be comprised of introduced grasses and legumes, or a mix of native species.
+The site may also be seeded to perennial forage species, such as pubescent wheatgrass and alfalfa, or a mix of native species.
 This transition frequently involves extensive earthmoving, grading, and shaping of the site.